How to determine your fitness level and know where to start?

 It can be hard to determine the level of training if you are new to it, or even if you have been training for a while, sometime your mind can be stronger than your body and you are pushing too hard that could result injury.

-Whether you are a newbie or you are the regular in the game, if you caught yourself wondering about your fitness level or the exercises you are doing are challenging enough?
-This article is for you girls.
+Whether you are new or you train regularly, if you caught yourself wondering about your fitness level or the exercises you are doing are challenging enough?
+This article is for you.

 In this article we are going to explore these questions:

 How much weight should I take for training that is challenging enough?

 Let's first talk about fitness levels.
 Fitness level is determined by 5 factors which include cardiovascular endurance, muscular strength, muscular endurance, flexibility and body composition.
 There are tools and exercises that can help you to determine your fitness level, but there is also a simpler way by just reflecting on your fitness journey and see which one in the 3 levels below is more likely to be you.

 Beginner: you are relatively new to exercise, have no to very limited experience with weight training, or have been taking time off with your fitness routine for a long time and just get back into it.